prototypejs/prototypejs.github.com/contribute.markdown

     rake test

-This will run Prototype's entire test suite (all unit tests) across all installed browsers: Safari, Firefox, IE, Opera, and Konqueror (depending of your platform, of course).
+This will run Prototype's entire test suite (all unit tests) across all installed browsers: Safari, Firefox, IE, Opera, and Chrome (depending of your platform, of course).
 The tests run, page by page, and pass their results back to the terminal.

 If any of the tests fail, you'll need to figure out why, make the changes, and run the tests again.
 To avoid re-running the whole test suite, you can limit the testing task to certain browsers and/or certain groups of tests: